 At first glance it might not look so bad.
 It’s so common to see data this way and probably we have all encountered far worse.
 But it’s going to be hard work turning this data as is into reports or a dashboard each month.

 In this simplified case, by ‘transaction’ I mean a month’s sales.
 In reality I would want each day’s sales granularity so that any analysis can be done such as good and bad trading days.
 And you will note the data is in Excel Tables – tables are the best thing to happen to Excel since Pivot Tables (introduced in 1997 way before smart phones and common use of the internet!) and if you are not using them I urge you to make the change.
 The case for using them is just a no brainer and soon no one will blog on why because its like justifying using the internet.
 Tables are great.
 Structured References used in formulas to reference Table data is awesome.
-In Tables data updating data and formulas is dynamic (automatic), referencing in formulas or other tools like Pivot Tables to Tables is easier and in Excel 2013 onwards you can join data in Tables so you can have the one Pivot Table working with multiple tables of data.
+In Tables data updating data and formulas is dynamic (automatic), referencing in formulas or other tools like Pivot Tables to Tables is easier and in Excel 2013 onward you can join data in Tables so you can have the one Pivot Table working with multiple tables of data.
 Note also, I have named this Table with a prefix tbl + SalesData which I find helps so much in structured references in my formulas but exactly how is a subject of another post.

-OK, so I have my data organised in Tables of data and transaction data (Sales Data) has transactions (the months) down the page.
+OK, so I have my data organized in Tables of data and transaction data (Sales Data) has transactions (the months) down the page.
 Across the page are the different dimensions to this data – in this simple case Sales Units and Sales $.
 In the real world this would have more granularity but also other dimensions like Sales Units Budget, Sales Units Forecast +++ going across the page.
 I also have smaller ‘master file’ type data like Products, Months and Stores which can be linked to Validation Dropdowns to ensure consistent data entry.
 In reality these particular tables would have other related data in each like Product cost, price, tax, supplier and Store would have address, reporting region and details like this attached.

 So after doing this the first pay off is we can add slicers linked to our Table placed above our Sale Data Table so we can interactively play with, slice and dice our data – let’s see just Chairs and Desks for Feb 17 across just 4 stores.
 How good is that!